Lomo Saltado

 This post may contain affiliate links.
 See my disclosure policy.

 Learn how to make lomo saltado, a classic Peruvian-Chinese beef stir fry!
-It’s a comforting and easy meal served with a side of fluffy white rice and crispy French fries.
+It features tender beef strips and veggies served with fluffy white rice and crispy French fries.

 Table of Contents